Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability

 - allow adults to possess up to 30 grams of legally-produced cannabis

 - allow adults to grow up to four cannabis plants per household

 - set the minimum age for purchase and use at 18 years of age, with the option for provinces to increase the age limit

 - enable a regulatory regime for the licensed production of cannabis, which would be controlled by the federal government

 - enable a regulatory regime for the distribution and sale of cannabis, which would be controlled by the provincial government

 Role of provinces

-While legalization is a federal decision, provinces and municipalities have been given areas of responsibility.
+While legalization is a federal decision, provinces and municipalities are responsible for some areas.

 Table 1: Jurisdictional responsibilities